Reusable pads for periods are skyrocketing in popularity.

 Table of Contents

-The average woman will have over 480 periods from about the age of 12 to between the ages of 40 and 58 on average.
-Given that each period lasts 2 to 7 days, 24 hours a day, that’s a lot of pads worn for long periods of time!
+The woman will have over 480 periods from about the age of 12 to between the ages of 40 and 58, on average.
+Each period lasts 2 to 7 days, 24 hours a day.

-A few things are needed for comfortable period pads.
-There’s the fit, the material and how well they perform.
+A few things are needed to make pads comfortable.
+First, there’s the fit, the material, and how well they perform.

 Reusable pads are usually made from natural, soft materials, like cotton fleece.
 These are absorbent and comfortable.
-Disposable pads, contrastingly, often use synthetic materials instead and whilst these might seem advantageous, they’re pretty much just a marketing ploy.
+Disposable pads, contrastingly, often use synthetic materials instead and whilst these might seem good for the body, they’re usually not.

-Women with sensitive skin might already know how uncomfortable disposable pads can be, but remarkably, these synthetic materials don’t just trigger irritation, but they also contain harmful chemicals including carcinogenic chemicals.
+Women with sensitive skin might already know how uncomfortable disposable pads can be.
+Synthetic materials don’t just trigger irritation but also contain harmful chemicals, including several carcinogenic chemicals.

-Recently, pads manufactured by the disposable pad brand Always were found to contain quite a scary list of chemicals including styrene, acetone and chloroform.
+Researchers recently found pads manufactured by the disposable pad brand Always to contain quite a scary list of chemicals, including styrene, acetone and chloroform.

 Reusable pads, however, are typically made from super-comfortable natural materials, and why shouldn’t they be?!

-Not only are they better for the body, but they feel soft against the skin, don’t chafe, and can be worn day and night without irritation.
+They are better for the body and feel soft against the skin, don’t chafe, and can be worn day and night without irritation.

-Cost is a big one – reusable pads are much, much cheaper in the long term.
+Cost is big – reusable pads are cheaper in the long term.

 Even if this doesn’t seem like a lot to you each month, it still amounts to thousands of pounds over your life.
 It’s not like you get much for your money, either – nothing you can keep anyway!

-For many, though, these costs are very prohibitive and sanitary products are unaffordable.
-In developing countries, many women and girls simply can’t afford sanitary products and are forced to improvise instead.
+For many, though, these costs are very prohibitive, and sanitary products are unaffordable.
+As a result, many women and girls in developing countries simply can’t afford sanitary products and are forced to improvise.